Andria Hautamaki: About

 She holds a Master’s degree in International Agricultural Development from the University of California, Davis, a B.A. in English Literature, and is a certified FAA Part 107 drone pilot.

 Andria is an Eddie Adams Workshop XXVII alumni, received the 2016 Missouri Photo Workshop Bill & Duane Honorary Directors Scholarship, and is a member of Her Wild Vision Initiative and Women Photograph.

-Her work has appeared in CNN, Fem Patagonia, High Country News, International Sheepdog News, National Geographic Traveler, NPR, OZY, STAT News, Terra Mater Magazin, TIME, The New York Times, and The Washington Post.
+Her work has appeared in CNN, Fem Patagonia, High Country News, International Sheepdog News, National Geographic, NPR, OZY, STAT News, Terra Mater Magazin, TIME, The New York Times, and The Washington Post.
 She is a frequent contributor to Western Horseman.